launchdarkly/launchpad-ui/CONTRIBUTING.md

-# Contributing to Launchpad UI
+# Contributing to LaunchPad UI

 :+1::tada: First off, thanks for taking the time to read our contribution docs! :tada::+1:

-The following is a set of guidelines for contributing to Launchpad and its packages, which are hosted in the [LaunchDarkly Organization](https://github.com/launchdarkly) on GitHub.
+The following is a set of guidelines for contributing to LaunchPad and its packages, which are hosted in the [LaunchDarkly Organization](https://github.com/launchdarkly) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents